ilanbb/dlprb/README.md

 A TensorFlow implementation of two deep neural networks (DNN's): a convolutional neural netwrk (CNN) and a recurrent neural network (RNN).
 The main.py files are currently adjusted for analyzing the RNAcompete dataset of 244 experiments.

+For more details see the full paper: <a href="https://academic.oup.com/bioinformatics/article/34/17/i638/5093226">A deep neural network approach for learning intrinsic protein-RNA binding preferences<a/>.

 Requirements:

 	Python, Numpy, Tensorflow.